ORHQN: Current Programs

 Case Review Program

 The ORHQN, in a partnership with the Oregon Office of Rural Health (ORH), has developed an external case review process and provides this service to participating member hospitals on a fee-for-service schedule.
 Through this network, they offer a true peer-to-peer, objective, and rural-appropriate medical opinion.
 They provide a safe and confidential environment for peer physicians to share opinions, personal learning, current information, and education.
 The ORHQN believes creating a safe peer-to-peer learning network, with physicians supporting physicians, is key to improving the safety and quality of patient care delivery.
-The ORHQN and ORH coordinate and provide oversight of the case review process.
-The ORH provides a confidential and balanced rotation among participating network providers.
+The ORHQN coordinates and provides oversight of the case review process, and provides a confidential and balanced rotation among participating network providers.
 Confidentiality is protected and maintained.
 However, to encourage peer-to-peer learning, they also provide an option for dialogue between peers, if both parties agree.